BioPAL/governance/conduct/code_of_conduct.md

 BioPAL is an engaged and respectful community made up of people from all over the world.
-Your involvement helps us to further our mission and to create an open platform that serves a broad range of communities, from research and education, to journalism, industry and beyond.
+Your involvement helps us to further our mission and to create an open platform that serves a broad range of communities, from research and education, to industry and beyond.

 Naturally, this implies diversity of ideas and perspectives on often complex